 The fourth part in my series on being a Startup CTO.

-There are a lot of great posts out there that describe various transparent salary systems, but I haven’t seen many that describe the journey to getting these systems rolled out with minimal problems.
-What follows is the description of how I rolled out a transparent salary scheme in an engineering team of 15 people.
+There are a lot of great posts out there that describe various transparent salary systems.
+I haven’t seen many that describe the journey to getting these systems rolled out with minimal problems.
+What follows is how I rolled out a transparent salary scheme in the engineering team at Conversocial.

 I had been considering making engineering salaries transparent for some time and kept finding reasons not to do it - being busy, other bigger problems to solve, the usual startup stuff.
 It all came to a head when one of the engineers, Ed, came to me and said: “I have no evidence for this, but, I feel that I’m underpaid relative to everyone else”.
 This statement shocked me as I knew that he was one of the best-paid engineers.
 I wanted to understand why he felt like this, and I asked Ed to draw up a list of everyone else and what he thought their salaries were compared to his in £5k increments.